 One of the most lauded films of 2018, Bohemian Rhapsody is a stunning biopic that follows Queen and their frontman Freddy Mercury's rise to stardom.

-Surprisingly not available on Netflix in any other country, if you're a classic rock fan it's certainly worth a watch.
+Surprisingly unavailable in most countries, if you're a classic rock fan it's certainly worth a watch.
 Plus, thanks to the fact the movie was originally released in English, even on Netflix Japan Anglophones won't have to deal with subtitles.

 Les Misérables (1998)